 Pebble Mine’s phase one plan includes a pit one mile wide and a quarter-mile deep, which would destroy over 4,000 acres of wetlands and more than 21 miles of salmon streams.
 Over 1 billion tons of tailings — toxic residue from ore — would be stored behind high-risk dams and left in the pit after potentially 20 years of operations.
 In 2012, the Environmental Protection Agency warned that “mining the Pebble deposit would cause irreversible damage to one of the world’s last intact salmon ecosystems.”

 Even so, the fight to protect the Bristol Bay and Bear Coast is not over yet.
 With our regional partners, we are calling on the EPA to veto this project once and for all through their powers under the Clean Water Act.
 We also support permanent protections for the Bristol Bay fishery that would require congressional action to designate.
 Polls show that a majority of Alaskans oppose Pebble Mine and the threats it poses to the region.
 NPCA has stood with Alaskans for years, working to stop this dangerous proposal from becoming a reality.
-We remain adamantly opposed to the project and will continue to partner with allies and advocates to prevent the disastrous mine from harming this spectacular, untamed region of the country, its surrounding community, and its vibrant salmon and bear populations.
+We remain adamantly opposed to the project and will continue to partner with allies and advocates to prevent the disastrous mine from harming this spectacular, intact and resilient region of the country.